As MLB 60-game season draws near, careful optimism prevails

 Several stars chose not to participate from the start, and rarely a day goes by without a positive COVID-19 test in one camp or another.
 But here we are, mere days from launching a season that's unique in almost every way.

-But Hyde remains hopeful that the season will start on time and go the distance.
+But Hyde remains hopeful the season will start on time and go the distance.

-Brewers general manager David Stearns noted that the reduced rate of positive tests recently ''is a really encouraging sign.''
+Brewers general manager David Stearns noted the reduced rate of positive tests recently “is a really encouraging sign."

 While there's reason for optimism, the stark truth is that COVID-19 is not going away.

+Star third baseman Yoán Moncada rejoined the Chicago White Sox after missing the start of their summer camp because he tested positive for COVID-19.
+He said he didn’t experience any major symptoms but it was a difficult time for him and a little scary.

+White Sox manager Rick Renteria also is back with the team after leaving camp last week to go home to California for a family funeral.

-Texas Rangers reliever Brett Martin was placed on the injured list Thursday because of his positive test before the start of their summer camp.
+Texas Rangers reliever Brett Martin was placed on the injured list because of his positive coronavirus test before the start of summer camp.

-Martin, already at higher risk because he has Type 1 diabetes, had a positive reading during intake testing two weeks ago.
+Martin, already at higher risk because he has Type 1 diabetes, had a positive reading during intake screening two weeks ago.
 He experienced mild symptoms of COVID-19, including congestion and fatigue.

 They still have a chance to play this season, manager Don Mattingly said.

-The Braves are awaiting the return of four players who tested positive for the coronavirus: four-time All-Star Freddie Freeman, set-up reliever Will Smith, right-hander Touki Tousssaint and infielder Pete Kozma.
+The Braves are awaiting the return of four players who tested positive: four-time All-Star Freddie Freeman, setup reliever Will Smith, right-hander Touki Tousssaint and infielder Pete Kozma.

 The Pirates have been very quiet in general in terms of potential health issues related to COVID-19 or otherwise.

-In Atlanta, left-hander Cole Hamels (triceps tendinitis) threw a side session on Thursday and will be evaluated after an off day on Friday.
-Right-hander Kyle Wright appears set to open the season as the fifth starter after throwing three innings in an intrasquad game.
+In Atlanta, left-hander Cole Hamels (triceps tendinitis) threw a side session and will be evaluated after an off day on Friday.
+Right-hander Kyle Wright appears set to open the season as the fifth starter after pitching three innings in an intrasquad game.

 In New York, two-time Cy Young Award winner Jacob deGrom still plans to pitch on opening day for the Mets.
 He left an intrasquad game Tuesday with back tightness, but a precautionary MRI came back clean.